 The college building is fully wheelchair accessible with ground floor step-free access, lifts to all levels, spacious disabled toilets and reserved parking bays.
 If your child has any additional needs, please let us know so we can arrange suitable adjustments for them.

-If you would like some advice and guidance before, during or after the application process please contact our Inclusive Learning Manager, June Underwood at email@example.com / 0121 4462200.
+If you would like some advice and guidance before, during or after the application process please contact our Inclusive Learning Manager, Laura Ellis at email@example.com / 0121 4462200.
 At the start of the calendar year we also open the college for a Special Educational Needs and/or Disabilities support evening, where prospective students and their parents are able to meet our learning support teams and discuss arrangements for your child’s supported learning plan.

 The Local Authority offers impartial information, advice and support to children and young people with special educational needs or disabilities, for further information please click here.